Current and Future events, Spring/Summer 2022

 Watch out for further details for these and other events in both the UK and Australia.

-The Summer/Autumn months of 2021 were very busy for the Mosses and Marshes project with an exciting schedule of public events, walks and talks, and exhibitions including:
+2021 was very busy for the Mosses and Marshes project with an exciting schedule of public events, walks and talks, and exhibitions including:

 Visit the Art Works pages to read about these activities or click on the individual links above.